-- > Permafrost is "permanently" frozen ground, generally thousands of years old. - Permafrost soils in the Arctic contain ~1500 petagrams (Pg) of carbon, almost twice as much as is currently in the atmosphere. - > As the Earth warms, permafrost thaws. - > When permafrost thaws it releases carbon to the atmosphere, in the form of carbon dioxide or methane. - A recent analysis1 suggests that 130-160 Pg of carbon might be released from thawing permafrost between now and 2100.
-Emissions from thawing permafrost will continue, or even accelerate, after 2100 unless climate change is controlled. - > For perspective, in 2013 the entire United States emitted 1.4 Pg of carbon from fossil fuel combustion and cement production. - Global climate models do not adequately account for carbon loss from thawing permafrost, so current projections of future climate tend to be too optimistic.
+- > Permafrost is "permanently" frozen ground, generally thousands of years old. - > Permafrost soils in the Arctic contain ~1500 billion tons of carbon, almost twice as much as is currently in the atmosphere. - As the Earth warms, permafrost thaws.
+With 2°C increase in global warming, 6.6 million km2 of permafrost will be lost (44% of the global total).
+If we can limit warming to 1.5°C, 4.8 million km2 of permafrost will be lost. - > When permafrost thaws it releases carbon to the atmosphere, in the form of carbon dioxide or methane. - A recent analysis suggests that 130-160 billion tons of carbon might be released from thawing permafrost between now and 2100.
+Emissions from thawing permafrost will continue, or even accelerate, after 2100 unless climate change is controlled. - > For perspective, in 2013 the entire United States emitted 1.4 billion tons of carbon from fossil fuel combustion and cement production. - Global climate models do not adequately account for carbon loss from thawing permafrost, so current projections of future climate tend to be too optimistic.